 Even though the holiday season is meant to bring us happiness and joy, all too often, it fills us with anxiety and stress — before, during, and after every event that takes place.
-This year, let’s try to resolve some of this holiday turmoil — we’ve had enough to contend with in 2020, as it is — to make the celebrations more festive.
+This year, let’s try to resolve some of this holiday turmoil, to de-stress the holidays and make the celebrations more festive.

 One of the more popular psychology searches on the internet is the word “stress,” yielding about 1,250,000,000 results.
 We all share this phenomenon of enduring stress, and more than a billion people are looking for a solution.

 Stress is natural, so it’s unrealistic to imagine a life without it.
 Stress is a reaction to the way we perceive reality.
 When we want something to go our way and it doesn’t, we become frustrated, angry, depressed, anxious… In a nutshell, we get stressed out.

 It’s worth bearing in mind that none of us is capable of controlling the world and bending it to our liking.
 We can’t always change the nature of difficult situations or people, but we can adjust our attitudes about the stress and thereby lessen its effect.